 This is an article for Christians who want to know what God’s point of view is.
 Not a general article for non-Christians.

-Now, to start I feel it is important to remind you that Christians are not under the Law.
-Jesus removed those fences when he died on the cross.
+Now, to start, I feel it is important to remind you that Christians are not under the Law.
+Yeshua removed those fences when he died on the cross.
 We are free to do anything.
-So just because some old Jewish law says something doesn’t mean that it necessarily applies to us.
+So just because some old Jewish law says something, that doesn’t mean that it necessarily applies to us.
 Whether it is about eating pork or about our sexual preference.